 From July to August, the warmest months in Latvia, you can go for a nice swim at Cape Kolka, one of the longest sand beaches in all of Europe.
 On this picturesque beach, where the Baltic Sea meets the Gulf of Riga, you can climb the observation tower or taste smoked fish made by local fishermen.

 However, the old town in Riga is perfect if you are looking for that fairytale feeling.
-Get lost in the streets and look above to observe the most fascinating buildings with beautiful colorful facades.
-Moreover, you will find cozy cafes, restaurants, and cute souvenir shops on almost every corner.
+Get lost in the streets and look above to observe the fascinating buildings with beautiful colourful facades.
+Moreover, you will find cosy cafes, restaurants, and cute souvenir shops on almost every corner.
 Perfect places to take your family and friends when they come for a visit!

 Although the official language is Latvian, many people also speak Russian or English as their second language.
 As an expat, it can be helpful to learn some basic Latvian, and the locals will appreciate it.
 Here are some phrases to begin with:

 Job opportunities for expats in Latvia are mainly within IT, tourism, and gastronomy.
-Nevertheless, the capital Riga offers a wide variety of jobs within other sectors, and most of the jobs for expats are centered and located there (keep in mind that almost half of Latvia's population lives in the capital).
-You can find jobs as a customer service agent or sales agent at Shared Service Centers such as Transcom, or as a translator, English teacher.
+Nevertheless, the capital Riga offers a wide variety of jobs within other sectors.
+Most of the jobs for expats are centred and located there (keep in mind that almost half of Latvia's population lives in the capital).
+You can find jobs as a customer service agent or sales agent at Shared Service Centers such as Transcom or as a translator, English teacher.

 Moreover, Latvia's combination of European working culture and strategic location (close to Russia) attracts many IT companies, making the ICT sector expand rapidly.
 The demand for people here is expected to increase in the future, so if your education is in this area, you have a good chance of scoring a job!